Words can be combined to

 § She got up at sunrise.

-§ He is always very particular about his haircut.
+§ He is always very particular about

 § I really could use an updated hairstyle.